enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/delusions_ingresses/caster_tricks.md

 <|trick@trickster:templates|trick-id=trickster:max_mana_reflection|>

-Gives the maximum amount of mana that the caster of the spell can store.
+Returns the maximum amount of mana that the caster of the spell can store.
 Works similarly to the previous delusion.

 ;;;;;

 <|trick@trickster:templates|trick-id=trickster:current_thread|>

-Gives the spell slot running this spell, or void if this casting context does not use spell slots.
+Returns the spell slot running this spell, or void if this casting context does not use spell slots.

 ;;;;;

 <|trick@trickster:templates|trick-id=trickster:read_macro_ring|>

-Gives a map containing the combined maps of all rings worn, with any entries that aren't valid macros filtered out.
+Returns a map containing the combined maps of all rings worn, with any entries that aren't valid macros filtered out.

 ;;;;;